FRidh/python-on-nix/tutorial.md

 ### Python packaging on Nix

-On Nix all packages are build by functions.
+On Nix all packages are built by functions.
 The main function in Nix for building Python packages is [`buildPythonPackage`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/python-modules/generic/default.nix).
 Let's see how we would build the `toolz` package.
 According to [`python-packages.nix`](https://raw.githubusercontent.com/NixOS/nixpkgs/master/pkgs/top-level/python-packages.nix) `toolz` is build using

     toolz = buildPythonPackage rec{